Trans Mt. Pleasant – Route #40

 - Open at the Gateway.
 Check out the new 41 Coleman Blvd.
 Bus Route, which makes a loop through the Ravenel Gateway District, Patriot’s Point, Wingo Way, Houston Northcut and Waterfront Memorial Park.
 If you live near the Ravenel Bridge, this bus may take you on the closer side of the big bad road and you won’t have to cross 6 screaming lanes of high speed traffic feeling as vulnerable as a nudist in a Zombie movie.
 It’s OK to take one bus route out and the other back when it works, though we don’t tend to think that way.
 You can get off the 41 on Wingo Way and walk up Mathis Ferry or Johnnie Dodds (now with sidewalks) to Runaway Bay Apartments, the Wingo Way Hotels, Remley’s Point and up to Hobcaw and even I’On.
 It’s a bit of a walk to my home in I’On, but I do it all the time.
 I like to live as if I believe my wife would miss me.

 - Park and Walk.
-It is a way, but you can get off the 40 on Coleman Blvd. at the first stop past the bridge Eastbound near the entrance to Patriot’s Point and walk down along the road, under the bridge, through the park and around.
-We’re pushing for a pedestrian walkway up the other side.
+It is a way, but you can get off the 40 on Coleman Blvd. at the first stop past the bridge Eastbound near the entrance to Patriot’s Point and walk down along the road, under the bridge, through the park and around to Wingo Way and Mathis Ferry Road.

 - Bowman Bump, If you get off near Bowman Road at Kmart, the new overpass takes the worst part of the traffic over your head.
 The entire area is sidewalked.
 Not bad at all now.

 - Six Mile Style.
 CARTA routed the bus up Hungryneck/Sweetgrass Parkway all the way to Six Mile road, so everyone doesn’t have to deal with crossing JDB to get to and from their stops there.
-The prisoners behind the wall on the far side of the highway may not have been consulted, but we’re betting the guards will warn them when there is a truck on the way once the towers are constructed when they’re out on work release.
-That wall and it’s taller cousins popping up all over Mount Pleasant now don’t look as bad from a bus.
-At least only the driver has to look at them.
 Those of you shopping at Goodwill (and we know you do!) have only a few steps between 100 linear feet of used jeans and your stops coming and going on Six Mile road.

 - Wando Wellness.
 Since it’s the end of the line, you don’t have to cross the road to use the stop at Wando High School ever.
 If family is dropping you off, there is a round-a-bout nearby that makes the drop off painless and a bench to sit on.